s3664099/AdventureGame/README.md

 Fixed error with the ending conversation being in the wrong spot in the for statements

 **8 June 2024**
 Fixed error with the queries not continuing if end the conversation early.
 Cleared the endConv array.
+Finished conversation functions.